All Episodes

 I'm not joining your parade, he's saying.

-I'll I'll speak to you in plenty of time in January.
+I'll speak to you in plenty of time in January.

 In the meantime, little hints of what's going on.

-Los Angeles Times, Pentagon's plan more U.S. troops in Iraq.
+Los Angeles Times Pentagon's plan, more U.S. troops in Iraq.

-Strong support, has coalesced in the Pentagon behind a military plan to double down in Iraq, with a substantial build-up in American troops, an increase in industrial aid, and a major combat offensive against Mukta Al-Sadr, the radical Shiite leader impeding development of the Iraqi government.
+As President Bush weighs new policy options for Iraq, strong support, strong support, has coalesced in the Pentagon behind a military plan to double down in Iraq with a substantial buildup in American troops, an increase in industrial aid, and a major combat offensive against Muqtada al-Sadr, the radical Shiite leader impeding development of the Iraqi government.

-The approach overlaps somewhat, of course, pronounced and promoted by Senator McCain, but the Pentagon proposal well, many of them add several features, including the confrontation with Soder.
+But the Pentagon proposal, well, many of them add several features, including the confrontation with Sadr.

-Of course, why would the military people consider it there was nothing having to do with military strategy or victory other than cut and run and pull the troops out in 2008 in the whole Iraq surrender group report.
+There was nothing having to do with military strategy or victory other than cut and run and pull the troops out in 2008 in the whole Iraq Surrender Group report.

 The media is beside itself.